UPDATE: This story is officially discontinued, as of 8/4/22.

 Author's Note: This idea for a Star Wars/40K crossover fanfic has been rattling around in my head for a while now, and I've finally decided to give it a go.
-We're looking at a substantial serial to run alongside my other 40K story, Gifts of the Blood God.
-Right now, since I happen to have a ton of free time, I can update each story every other week, for a minimum of one update per week, but that may change.
+We're loo substantial serial to run alongside my other 40K story, Gifts of the Blood God.
+Right now, since I happen to have a ton of free time, I can update each story every o a minimum of one update per week, but that may change.
 I hope you look forward to reading this as much as I do writing it!

 Unknown World, 4.31 AVY (After Victory at Yavin):